the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 How this should be done is not immediately clear, especially when there is no accompanying software paper.

 #### Use Domain repositories/directories (DOMREP)
+Almost all Research software is developed within a specific scientific domain.
+Some software may be able to cross boundaries, but the majority will have a home domain, with which it needs to be able to interact.
-The RSE should be able to interact with their domain repositories.
+The RSE should be able to interact with the repositories of this specific domain.

 #### Outside Party interaction (USERS)
 While in a traditional SE context you might get away with not interacting with people outside your project.
 But in a research context this will certainly be the case and involves users, other developers,  upto funders.

 #### Team Skills
 #### Teaching (TEACH)